yash-tatvic/amplitude-dev-center/docs/data/destinations/webengage-cohort.md

 ## Setup

 ### WebEngage setup

-1. In WebEngage, navigate to Settings > Integrations > Amplitude.
+To configure your Cohort integration from Amplitude to WebEngage, you need the following information from WebEngage:
-2. Copy the API key to your clipboard.
+1. In WebEngage, navigate to Data Platform > Integrations > REST API in your dashboard to access your unique REST API Key.

 ### Amplitude setup